 People representing Medicare plans aren't allowed to:

 - Ask for your personal information (like your Medicare, Social Security, bank account, or credit card numbers) over the phone unless it’s needed to verify membership, determine enrollment eligibility, or process an enrollment request.
+Plans don't need your personal information to give a quote.

 - Come to your home uninvited to sell or endorse anything.